Allergic2Bulletz/startup/notes.md

 ## Service

 I made an important change to the deployment script. `cp -r service/routers build/` will recursively go through the routers folder and copy everything into a routers folder in the build folder.
 This is important to maintain project structure on the prod server.

+## Websocket
+Sync rule:
+Every user client auto syncs on start
+Every action triggers an evaluation: which user and client sent it?
+For every connected client belonging to that user that does not match the action-provider, force a sync